icokeamy2/wp-gf-list-field-number-format/readme.txt

 Simply install and activate the plugin - no configuration required.

-Open your Gravity Form, and either add the 'Ajax Upload' field to your form, or a 'List' field and use the tick boxes to make a column an upload field.
+Open your Gravity Form, edit a 'List' field and use the 'Number Format' options to configure the columns.

-To configure the plugin, go to the Gravity Forms -> Settings -> Ajax Upload menu.

 **Have a suggestion, comment or request?**